arvidn/libtorrent/docs/dht_store.rst

 |            | current.                    |
 +------------+-----------------------------+

-An implementation MUST emit 301 errors if the cas-hash mismatches.
+An implementation MUST emit 301 errors if the cas mismatches.
 This is a critical feature in synchronization of multiple agents sharing an immutable item.